supertgo/django-airport/README.md

 ## Challenge 1
-To solve the first challenge, i've just followed the instructions on Django documentation https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/ and created a file called `import_airports`, you can run:
+To solve the first challenge, i've just followed the instructions on Django documentation https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/ and created a file called `import_airports`, you can run inside airport folder:

 `python manage.py import_airports`